onlyquake/xonotic-wiki/Community_development.markdown

 ### Players in clans

--   MONK (he’s in an aussie clan, but lives in Japan)
+-   MONK (he's in an aussie clan, but lives in Japan)

 ### Intermediate or above palyers who are not in clans